 Boxing

 “It feels like I’m schooling for the sector name, man.
 I don’t want to be a has-been guy; you realize I do not need to be forty and wonder how good I might have been,” Minter said.
-“So, I like to say I’ve were given touch sand left in my hourglass, you understand.
+“So, I like to say I’ve been given touch sand left in my hourglass, you understand.

 Battling Father Time is one element.
 However, Minter is likewise coming back from the loss of life’s door.